HappyTetrahedron/penguard/README.md

 A Penguard group consists of

--   One or more penguins being guarded

 -   One or more guardians guarding the penguins

+-   Zero or more penguins being guarded

 Guardians can be part of at most one group at once.
 Penguins not supporting the Penguard Penguin Protocol can be part of more than one